Mooni123/RS41_Decoding/RS41-SGP/README.md

 ## 7A-MEAS
 The 7A-MEAS block contains all the infomation about the PTU measurements.

-There are two temperature sensors in the sonde, on for the actual temperature and one on the heated humidity sensor.
-Those are PT1000.
+There are two temperature sensors in the sonde, one for the actual temperature and one on the heated humidity sensor.
+Both are from type PT1000.
 Additionally, there are capacitive sensors for humidity and pressure.
 For each type of measurement, there are additional references.

-What those values actually mean is still unclear, there are a few different formulas for calculating the temperature who are all a bit different.
+What those values actually means is still unclear, there are a few different formulas for calculating the temperature who are all a bit different.
 I hope to provide some more information about this at some point.
 In the meantime, check out [zilog80s](https://github.com/rs1729/RS/tree/master/rs41) code.

 For the hardware side of things, which is also of interest here, take a look at [my other repo](https://github.com/bazjo/RS41_ReverseEngineering) about the RS41s hardware.